Frequently Asked Questions

 Am I eligible for the MA in Writing program if I don’t have an undergraduate degree in English?

 Yes.
 While an undergraduate degree in English or another writing-intensive discipline will best prepare you for CCU’s graduate program in Writing, all undergraduate majors are welcome.
-If you do not have a strong undergraduate English or writing background, you will need to take the GRE, and, like all applicants, you will need to submit 20 pages of original, polished writing.

 What is the deadline to apply to the program?